Coding a secure login system using php and mysql

 </form> <!-- end of register form -->

-We are gonna check the $response variable that the registerUser function returns, and if the value is the string "success", we display a success message.
+In line 23 we are gonna check the $response variable that the registerUser function returns, and if the value is the string "success", we display a success message.
 Else we display the error.

 Now let's move to the login form